gabrielhochstatter/tubestat.us/README.md

 The output should look something like this: ![output](https://i.imgur.com/3Jjt2z5.png)

-Eventually I might add more stuff like a more verbose output of actual disruptions, and a front-end that's actually human-readable from a browser (don't try it now unless you love gibberish 🙈)
+Eventually I might add more stuff like a more verbose output of actual disruptions, and a front-end that looks nice if you go to it via a browser.